THREE IN THE MAGIC CARPET RIDE TRILOGY

 and lock the door.

-was very irritated.
+was very irritated, but not at Judy.
 Suffering from extreme burn-out, this mistake

-meant I would have to take a very unwelcome trip
+meant I would have to take an unwelcome trip

 on a day when I did not wish to be anywhere near the

 studio.
-Here I was in the comfort of my home only to
+I was resting in the comfort of my home only to

 be forced to waste an hour of my day thanks to someone's